cu-esiil-edu/esiil-stars-github-intro/index.md

 For this next assignment, you're going to **fork** an existing GitHub repository (repo), make changes to your forked repo, and create a
 **Pull Request** to add your changes to the original repo.
 Forking is one approach that allows you to contribute to a project by making changes to a **local version** of a file, and then sharing those suggested changes with whoever maintains the project you're working on.

-Here you will be adding your profile information (Name, photo, email, website) to the course syllabus.
+Here you will be adding your profile information (**name, photo, email, website**) to the course syllabus.
 To do this you will need to complete the following:

 ***